My Miniature Schnauzer Einstein and I had a daily ritual that was so much fun, I have to tell you about it.

-- Communicate what you really (not sure how to send a message to your animal?
+- Communicate what you really want (not sure how to send a message to your animal?
 Get your copy of my Free eBook: Hidden Secrets to Communicating with Pets Here)

 - Try again and follow up your message with the right actions depending on what you’re teaching.